phil9909/shalm/README.md

 ```

-Define an API for a service, which requires a database
+2. Define an constructor for a service, which requires a database

 ```python
 def init(self,database=None):